brandon-edwards/OpenFederatedLearning/docs/running_federation_simulation.single_process_simulation_script.rst

 Simulated Federated Training of an MNIST Classifier across 10 Collaborators [using the flplan keras_cnn_mnist_10.yaml]
 ^^^^^^^^^^^^^^^^^^^^^^^

-1. Go through the steps for project installation and setup [:ref:'installation_and_setup'], skipping the creation of PKI.
+1. Go through the steps for project installation and setup [:ref:`installation and setup`], skipping the creation of PKI.

-2. Create the initial weights file using the keras_cnn_mnist_10.yaml plan [:ref:'creating_initial_weights'].
+2. Create the initial weights file using the keras_cnn_mnist_10.yaml plan [:ref:`creating_initial_weights`].

 3. Kick off the simulation using the keras_cnn_mnist_10.yaml plan and the collaborator list of ten collaborators provided in the repository to be used with this plan and the default local data config.